Ring of bells: Ringing technique

 The rope is attached to one side of the wheel so that a different amount of rope is wound on and off as it swings to and fro.
 The first stroke is the handstroke with a small amount of rope on the wheel.
 The ringer pulls on the sally and when the bell swings up it draws up more rope onto the wheel and the sally rises to, or beyond, the ceiling.
 The ringer keeps hold of the tail-end of the rope to control the bell.
 After a controlled pause with the bell, on or close to its balancing point, the ringer rings the backstroke by pulling the tail-end, causing the bell to swing back towards its starting position.
 As the sally rises, the ringer catches it to pause the bell at its balance position.

 Each time it is pulled, a bell's motion begins in the mouth-upwards position.
 As the ringer pulls the rope the bell swings down and then back up again on the other side.
 During the swing, the clapper inside the bell will have struck the soundbow, making the bell sound or "strike".
 Each pull reverses the direction of the bell's motion; as the bell swings back and forth, the strokes are called "handstroke" and "backstroke" by turns.
 After the handstroke a portion of the bell-rope is wrapped around almost the entirety of the wheel and the ringer's arms are above his or her head holding the rope's tail end; after the backstroke most of the rope is again free and the ringer is comfortably gripping the rope some way up, usually along a soft woolen thickening called a sally.

 Normally there is one ringer per bell, due to the bell weights and rope manipulation involved.

 Location in the tower

-The bells are usually arranged in an upper room called a bell loft in such a way that their ropes fall into the room below, called the ringing chamber, in a circle.
+The bells are usually arranged in an upper room called a belfry in such a way that their ropes fall into the room below, called the ringing chamber, in a circle.
 Clockwise circles are most common, but there are a few anticlockwise rings.

-Unlike the norm among most musicians, the bells are numbered downwards, progressing from the treble (the lightest and highest-sounding bell), to the "2", the "3", and so forth down to the heaviest and deepest-sounding bell, the tenor.
-About 5 ft from the floor, the rope has a woolen grip called the sally (usually around 4 ft long) while the lower end of the rope is doubled over to form an easily held tail-end.
+Unlike the norm among most musicians, the bells are numbered downwards, progressing from the treble (the lightest and highest-sounding bell), to the "2", the "3", and so forth down to the heaviest and deepest-sounding bell, the tenor.In some towers, a bell larger than a tenor that is present would be called a bourdon.
+The bourdon is not part of the change ringing peal, it is hung from a pivoted beam.

+About 5 ft from the floor, the rope has a woollen grip called the sally (usually around 4 ft long) while the lower end of the rope is doubled over to form an easily held tail-end.